-Although slavery, black codes, and reconstruction did not encourage African-Americans to become philosophers or educational leaders, certain courageous individuals defied racism, championed education, and debated the appropriate education for freedmen.
-We will discuss two of these these courageous individuals: Booker T. Washington and W. E. B. Du Bois.
+Week Three.
+Slavery, black codes, and reconstruction did not encourage African-Americans to become philosophers or educational leaders, but certain courageous individuals defied racism, championed education, and debated the appropriate education for freedmen.
+We will discuss two of these courageous individuals: Booker T. Washington and W. E. B. Du Bois.

 Booker T. Washington wrestled with the role of the freed slave.
-Reading "The Atlantic Exposition Address," we see Washington's vision of African-American education: self-help, physical labor, vocational training, and virtue.
+Reading "The Atlantic Exposition Address" of 1895, we see Washington's vision of African-American education: self-help, physical labor, vocational training, and virtue.
 W. E. B. Du Bois was one of the most influential African-American thinkers of the 20th century.
 He respected Booker T. Washington but challenged Washington's fundamental assumptions about society and education.
-In the essay "The Talented Tenth," which we will read, Du Bois insists upon intellectual education and leadership training and focuses on social justice rather than on accommodation.
+We will read Du Bois' 1903 essay "The Talented Tenth," in which he insists upon intellectual education and leadership training and focuses on social justice rather than on accommodation.

 We will bring our discussion into the decade of "No Child Left Behind" by reading Geoffrey Canada's essay "Redefining Education" and Pedro Noguera's article "The Trouble With Black Boys."
 In Canada's essay, he praises choice, competition, and charter schools, but insists that alleviating poverty must accompany school reform.
-Are "no excuse schools," such as the Kipp Charter Schools, an answer?
-Can better-funded schools overcome poverty, and compensate for fractured families and a changing economy?
+Are "No Excuse Schools," such as the KIPP Charter Schools, an answer?
+Can better-funded schools overcome poverty and compensate for fractured families and a changing economy?
 Is there relevance today to Booker T. Washington's plea for vocational education, or W. E. B. Du Bois' call for a black elite?
+Another addition to the 2017 Seminar will be information from Harvard Professor Henry Louis Gates' recent articles on the connections between social class and African-American educational outcomes.

-On our final two days we will look at the opposing philosophies of two of America's eminent contemporary philosophers of education: E. D. Hirsch and Howard Gardner-one the champion of cultural literacy and direct instruction; the other the creator of the theory of multiple intelligences and the exponent of disciplinary understanding.
+On our final two days we will look at the opposing views of contemporary philosophers of education E. D. Hirsch and Howard Gardner-one the champion of cultural literacy and direct instruction; the other the creator of the theory of multiple intelligences and the exponent of disciplinary understanding.
 For Hirsch, we will read the concluding chapter from The Schools We Need and watch segments from his interview on C-Span, summarizing his latest book, The Making of Americans.
-Hirsch believes in hard work, discipline, civic knowledge and teacher-directed classrooms.
+Hirsch believes in hard work, discipline, civic knowledge, and teacherdirected classrooms.

-For Gardner, we will read the introductory chapter from The Disciplined Mind and watch excerpts from his lecture at the Asquith Forum, "Multiple Intelligences: The First Twenty-five Years."
+For Gardner, we will read the introductory chapter from The Disciplined Mind and watch excerpts from his lecture at the Askwith Forum, "Multiple Intelligences: The First Twenty-five Years."
 Gardner believes "questions are more important than answers" and favors "student-centered over teacher-centered education."